 Safe feed for safe food

-Levels of medications in feed are monitored monthly according to an analysis schedule to ensure proper dosing has been done; stocks of medications or critical micro-ingredients are reconciled daily to ensure correct usage and dosage.
+Levels of medication (customer requests) in feed are monitored monthly according to an analysis schedule to ensure that proper dosing has been done.
+Stocks of medications or critical micro-ingredients are reconciled daily to ensure correct usage and dosage.
 There is also an analysis schedule in place to determine if there are any undesirable substances or high risk raw materials in feed.
 Some examples of undesirable substances are melamine, heavy metals and dioxins.
 These substances are measured on a routine basis to ensure conformance to the law and to ensure that no hazards have been negligently introduced into the food chain.
-Mineral analysis is also done on a routine basis, to ensure the correct levels of minerals in feed and certain raw materials, as it may cause problems in certain species of animals if the balance of minerals is not at the required levels.
+Mineral analysis is also done on a routine basis to ensure the correct levels of minerals in feed and raw materials, as it may cause problems in certain species of animals if the balance of minerals is not at the required levels.

-All our branches are in the process of preparing for the implementation of ISO 22000:2005 (Food Safety Management Systems – Requirements for any organization in the food chain).
-Currently the Umlaas and Modimolle branches are ISO 22000:2005 certified.
-This is an internationally recognised standard for controlling food safety hazards and is a good business practice resulting in continuous improvement of our processes.
+All our branches are now ISO 22000 compliant and go through annual compliance audits with RiskZA to ensure adherence to the standard.
+This is an internationally recognized standard for controlling food safety hazards and is a good business practice resulting in continuous improvement of our processes.
 Furthermore, it shows management’s commitment to provide our customers with the best quality product which meets their requirements.
-The implementation of the ISO standard and our in-house controls further demonstrate De Heus’ ongoing commitment to food and feed safety, because we understand that ultimately our customers’ products end up on our tables.
+The implementation of the ISO standard and our in-house controls further demonstrate De Heus’s on-going commitment to food and feed safety, because we understand that ultimately our customers’ products end up on our tables.